 - Order of the Three Stars (Latvia) (2002)

 - Ellis Island Medal of Honor (May 1998)

-- Elie Wiesel Award (2018) awarded by United States Holocaust Memorial Museum
+- Elie Wiesel Award (2018) bestowed by United States Holocaust Memorial Museum.

-The Holocaust Comes to Libau Lectures at the Oxford University
+The Holocaust Comes to Libau” lecture from the University of Oxford